Martin Balsam: Theatre

 Balsam made his professional debut in August 1941 in a production of The Play's the Thing in Locust Valley.
-After World War II, he resumed his acting career in New York.
+After World War II he resumed his acting career in New York.

-In 1947–1949, Balsam was a resident member of the summer stock company Town Hall Players in West Newbury, Massachusetts, a community-sponsored summer theatre.
-In early 1948, he was selected by Elia Kazan to be a member in the recently formed Actors Studio.
-He appeared consistently in Broadway and off-Broadway plays, something he would continue to do well into his screen acting career.
+From 1947 to 1949 Balsam was a resident member of the summer stock company Town Hall Players in West Newbury, Massachusetts, a community-sponsored summer theatre.
+In early 1948 he was selected by Elia Kazan to be a member in the recently formed Actors Studio.
+He appeared consistently in Broadway and off-Broadway plays, something he would continue to do well into his film career.
 Columnist Earl Wilson dubbed him "The Bronx Barrymore".

-In 1968, he won a Tony Award for Best Actor in a Play for his performance in the 1967 Broadway production of You Know I Can't Hear You When the Water's Running.
+In 1968 he won a Tony Award for Best Actor in a Play for his performance in the 1967 Broadway production of You Know I Can't Hear You When the Water's Running.

 Television

-Balsam performed in several episodes of the studio's dramatic television anthology series, broadcast between September 1948 and 1950.
-He appeared in many other television drama series, including Decoy with Beverly Garland; the Route 66 episode, "Somehow It Gets To Be Tomorrow"; The Twilight Zone as a psychologist in the 1958 pilot episode "The Time Element", and appearing in the episodes "The Sixteen Millimeter Shrine" and "The New Exhibit"; Five Fingers; Target: The Corruptors!; The Eleventh Hour; Breaking Point; Alfred Hitchcock Presents; The Fugitive; and Mr. Broadway; as a retired U.N.C.L.E. agent in The Man from U.N.C.L.E. episode, "The Odd Man Affair"; and in the two-part Murder, She Wrote episode, "Death Stalks the Big Top".
+Balsam performed in several episodes of Actors Studio, the studio's dramatic television anthology series, broadcast between September 1948 and 1950.
+He appeared in many other television drama series, including Decoy with Beverly Garland; the Route 66 episode, "Somehow It Gets To Be Tomorrow"; The Twilight Zone as a psychologist in the 1958 pilot episode "The Time Element" and appearing in the episodes "The Sixteen Millimeter Shrine" and "The New Exhibit"; Five Fingers; Target: The Corruptors!; The Eleventh Hour; Breaking Point; Alfred Hitchcock Presents; The Fugitive; Mr. Broadway; as a retired U.N.C.L.E. agent in The Man from U.N.C.L.E. episode "The Odd Man Affair"; and in the two-part Murder, She Wrote episode, "Death Stalks the Big Top".

 He played Dr. Rudy Wells when the Martin Caidin novel Cyborg was adapted as a TV movie pilot for The Six Million Dollar Man (1973), though he did not reprise the role for the subsequent series.
 In 1975, he appeared as James Arthur Cummins in the Joe Don Baker police drama Mitchell, a film that was eventually featured in an episode of the film parody series Mystery Science Theater 3000 in 1993.
 He appeared as a spokesman/hostage in the TV movie Raid on Entebbe (1976) and as a detective in the TV movie Contract on Cherry Street (1977), starring Frank Sinatra.
-He also appeared on an episode of Quincy, M.E..
+He also appeared on an episode of Quincy, M.E.
 Balsam starred as Murray Klein on the All in the Family spin-off Archie Bunker's Place for two seasons (1979–81) and returned for a guest appearance in the show's fourth and final season.